peterGdot/Pyther.Ioc/readme.md

 # Pyther.Ioc

-A simple lightweight Inversion of Control (IoC) container with the following features:
+A simple lightweight PHP Inversion of Control (IoC) container with the following features:

 - allow the creation of multiple or singleton instances
 - can bind to classes, methods and functions